Babo (2019 film)

 Babo is a 2019 Indian Marathi language film written by Arvind Jagtap and directed by Ramesh Chaudhary.
 The background soundtrack was composed by Veerdhaval Patil and the soundtracks were composed by Harsh Karan Aditya (Trineeti Bros), Rohit Nagbhide, Atul Lohar.
 Mangesh Kangane penned the lyrics for the songs.

-Plot Synopisis
+Plot synopisis

-People of a small hilly village find out in the news that a Missile led by Korea is heading towards their village and it could be their last day of living.
+People of a small hilly village find out in the news that a missile fire by Korea is heading towards their village and it could be their last day of living.
 Will the villagers let go of their internal difference and work together and solve the situation?